 All transfers should be subject to fundamental human right standards.
-This means that the transferring state should request the view of the offenders concerned before any decision is taken and should in any event ensure that the offenders will not be subject to torture, or to inhuman or degrading treatment in the state to which they are to be sent.
-This principle also applies to decisions to extradite or expel a foreign prisoner.
+This means that the transferring state should request the view of the offenders concerned before any decision is taken and should in any event ensure that the offenders will not be subject to torture, or to inhuman or degrading treatment in the state to which they are to be sent.3 This principle also applies to decisions to extradite or expel a foreign prisoner.
+Other human rights issues, such as the right to family life, should also be taken into consideration.

 This rule recognises that a wide range of officials and other persons, including professionals such as medical doctors and lawyers, who work with foreign offenders require training both in the specific legal and practical rules that relate to foreign offenders and in the underlying cultural and ethical bases for treating them appropriately.
-The details of what such training should entail are contained in the rule 41.
+The details of what such training should entail are contained in Rule 41.

-European Prison Rules emphasise that 'prison conditions that infringe prisoners' rights are not justified by lack of resources' (EPR 4).
+Rule 4 of the European Prison Rules emphasises that 'prison conditions that infringe prisoners' rights are not justified by lack of resources'.
 This applies also to foreign offenders whose management and treatment may require additional funds.